-The families belonging to the top ten represents the 60% of the recognized attacks at the moment.
+The families belonging to the top ten represent 60% of the recognized attacks at the moment.

-According to the Check Point threat index, experts are assisting to a drop down of the activity related to the Angler EK that caused the diffusion of other exploit kits: the overall EK activity went down 96% compared to April’s levels.
+According to the Check Point threat index, experts are assisting in a drop-down of the activity related to the Angler EK that caused the diffusion of other exploit kits: the overall EK activity went down 96% compared to April’s levels.

 Another point to consider is the fact that in that the above list doesn’t include any ransomware the threat that most of all is characterizing the threat landscape since the diffusion of the first variants of Cryptowall and Teslacrypt.